 A Cross-River Musical Celebration Between Wirral and Wales

 The story of Wirral is often told through its relationship with Liverpool.
 However, the deep, cultural and creative unison the peninsula shares with North Wales mustn’t be overlooked.

 We are delighted to be working with FOCUS Wales to present CILGWRI I GYMRU; a celebration of the vibrant creative relationship between the Welsh on one side of the great Dee estuary and those of the land of ‘Cilgwri’ on the other.

-Through a special programme of live performance, unique collaboration and screening in both the Welsh and English language, Cilgwri I Gymru will be a contemporary take on this ancient relationship.
+Through a special programme of live performance and screening in both the Welsh and English language, Cilgwri I Gymru will be a contemporary take on this ancient relationship.

 Birkenhead hosted the National Eisteddfod of Wales on a number of occasions in the early 1900s, most notably the 1917 ‘Eisteddfod of the Black Chair’.